-Vegetation may be maintained by using PGRs or by mowing.
+Vegetation may be maintained by using PGRs mixed with a broadleaf herbicide or by mowing.
 The area for vegetation control is six to 15 feet unless physically obstructed.
 This is intended to be one pass with the type of equipment used.